dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2183: Cultural organizations benefit local economies.
+### T2183: They create jobs, attract tourists, and bolster the local economy.

 |Support|
 |---|